SALON BUSINESS BLOG

 Does your income allow for an assistant?

-Who will handle your record-keeping or what software will you use?
+Who will handle your record-keeping, or what software will you use?

-With the latest advancements in technology, it can be quite affordable to keep track of your own books.
-You still need to have an accountant to file but you can use services like Quickbooks Self-employed to manage and keep track of expenses.
+With the latest technological advancements, keeping track of your books can be pretty affordable.
+You still need an accountant to file, but you can use services like QuickBooks Self-Employed to manage and track expenses.
 Also, look into online booking software to help manage your schedule and send reminder texts to clients.

-If your Salon Landlord does not provide towels and capes how will you handle that?
+If your Salon Landlord does not provide towels and capes, how will you handle that?

 What is your marketing plan for obtaining new clients?